 I had an opportunity for an impromptu three day weekend.

-Thinking it would be nice to have the someone join me, I looked for a place that was amenable to hiking, camping and would be off the beaten path.
+Thinking it would be nice to have Ms. A join me, I looked for a place that was amenable to hiking, camping, and would be off the beaten path.

 My usual methods were used to find such a place.
 A specific place was found on the map.
 Further research made it to be a locals favorite that is lightly used.